BeccAllfor1/django-todo-list/README.md

 </p>

-This was tested by accessing the Django Admin Panel.
+This project was tested by accessing the Django Admin Panel.
 By creating a Superuser we can access the Django Admin Panel where the administrator can perform all the CRUD functionalities

 ## Code Validation